 Previously, Dr. Locascio had a dual appointment as research statistician in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT) from 1992 to 2009 where he also taught formal data analysis courses for four years.
 He has also taught statistics at Northwestern University (1982) and worked as a statistician in psychiatric research at the University of Chicago (1983-1985) and Bellevue Hospital/New York University Medical Center (1989-1991), and was Research Coordinator for the Mental Health Division of the Chicago Dept. of Health (1976-1979).
 He has over 100 publications in medical and scientific journals, magazines, and books.

-Steven Skates is an Associate Professor of Medicine at Harvard Medical School and Associate Biostatistician at Massachusetts General Hospital.
+Steven Skates is an Associate Professor of Medicine at Harvard Medical School and Associate Investigator at Massachusetts General Hospital (MGH) Biostatistics.

 His research interests focus on early detection of cancer, and include biomarker discovery and validation, development of early detection algorithms, and design, conduct, and analysis of early detection trials.

 Tanayott Thaweethai (he/him) is Associate Director, Biostatistics Research and Engagement for MGH Biostatistics and an Instructor in Medicine at Harvard Medical School.
 He develops methods for handling missing data when conducting large observational studies using electronic health records.
 His research collaboration areas at Mass General include diabetes in pregnancy, clinical effectiveness of type 2 diabetes treatment, and several studies related to COVID-19.
 He is also lead biostatistician at the Data Resource Core for RECOVER, an NIH research initiative that seeks to understand post-acute sequelae of SARS-CoV-2 (PASC), also known as long COVID.